& Associates

 I am a registered Clinical Psychologist working primarily in the NHS with individuals with complex mental health difficulties.
 I have worked in the NHS in mental health for 16 years and been qualified as a clinical psychologist for almost 10 years.

 I specialise in helping adults who have experienced trauma who struggle to regulate their emotions and navigate their relationships with others.
-I have worked with individuals in primary and secondary care services with anxiety disorders, depression and Post-Traumatic Stress Disorder (PTSD) symptoms.
+I have worked with individuals in primary and secondary care services with anxiety disorders, depression and PTSD symptoms.

 I take a person centred approach and will work with you to help you to understand the difficulties you are experiencing and am compassionate and non judgmental.
-I am trained in Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), Eye movement Desensitization and Reprocessing (EMDR) and I like to use a Cognitive Analytic Therapy (CAT) informed approach to working with relationship difficulties.
+I am trained in Dialectical Behaviour Therapy (DBT), CBT, EMDR and I like to use a CAT informed approach to working with relationship difficulties.

 I look forward to working alongside you to help you to make the changes you are seeking and to improve your quality of life and relationships.